-Guidelines for cancer prevention and early detection are evolving.
-A referral to an appropriate specialist may be considered.
-For more information, see the below "Additional resources" section.
+There are options for cancer prevention and early detection.
+The following are general guidelines for individuals who have a TMEM127 pathogenic variant.
+These guidelines are evolving and are not specific to any one individual.
 Each individual's gender, age, medical history, family history, quality of life goals, reproductive desires, general health status, and other medical information should be taken into account when developing a medical management plan.

 Considerations for cancer prevention/early detection Age to begin Frequency Paraganglioma/ Pheochromocytoma Check blood pressure 6-8 years All visits Plasma free metanephrines or 24-hour urine for fractionated metanephrine 6-8 years Annual and prior to any surgery Imaging with whole body MRI.
-Consider abdominal MRI, skull base and neck MRI, and chest CT if not available.
-6-8 years Every 2 years Consider cortical-sparing adrenalectomy Other See Additional Resources section below
+Consider abdominal MRI, skull base and neck MRI, and chest CT if not available 6-8 years Every 2 years Consider cortical-sparing adrenalectomy Other See Additional resources section below

-Source: National Comprehensive Cancer Network.
-NCCN Clinical Practice Guidelines in Oncology.
-Neuroendocrine and Adrenal Tumors V4.2021. www.NCCN.org
+Source: National Comprehensive Cancer Network® Clinical Practice Guidelines in Oncology: Neuroendocrine and Adrenal Tumors.
+V4.2021.
+National Comprehensive Cancer Network Clinical Practice Guidelines in Oncology: Kidney Cancer.
+V4.2022. www.NCCN.org